awslabs/aws-sdk-swift/reference/0.x/AWSSSOAdmin/SsoAdminClient.md

 ### `updateInstanceAccessControlAttributeConfiguration(input:completion:)`

 Updates the Amazon Web Services SSO identity store attributes that you can use with the Amazon Web Services SSO instance for attributes-based access control (ABAC).
 When using an external identity provider as an identity source, you can pass attributes through the SAML assertion as an alternative to configuring attributes from the Amazon Web Services SSO identity store.
 If a SAML assertion passes any of these attributes, Amazon Web Services SSO replaces the attribute value with the value from the Amazon Web Services SSO identity store.
-For more information about ABAC, see <a href="/singlesignon/latest/userguide/abac.html">Attribute-Based Access Control in the Amazon Web Services SSO User Guide.
+For more information about ABAC, see \[Attribute-Based Access Control\] in the Amazon Web Services SSO User Guide.

 ``` swift
 public func updateInstanceAccessControlAttributeConfiguration(input: UpdateInstanceAccessControlAttributeConfigurationInput, completion: @escaping (ClientRuntime.SdkResult<UpdateInstanceAccessControlAttributeConfigurationOutputResponse, UpdateInstanceAccessControlAttributeConfigurationOutputError>) -> Void)